Marek Kowalczyk

-Marek Kowalczyk (born 28 June 1961) is a former Polish footballer.
-Born in Kolobrzeg, Kowalczyk started his footballing career with Wisła Tczew, rising through the youth teams before playing for the first team.
-He is mostly known for his spell with Lechia Gdańsk with whom he won the Polish Cup, the Polish SuperCup, and became Lechia's first ever goalscorer in a European competition scoring against Juventus F.C., all three achieved in 1983.
+Marek Kowalczyk (born 28 June 1961) is a Polish former professional footballer who played as a forward.

+Born in Kołobrzeg, Kowalczyk started his footballing career with Wisła Tczew, rising through the youth teams before playing for the first team.
+He is mostly known for his spell with Lechia Gdańsk with whom he won the Polish Cup, the Polish Super Cup, and became Lechia's first ever goalscorer in a European competition scoring against Juventus, all three achieved in 1983.
 In total Kowalczyk spent 5 seasons with Lechia, winning promotion from the third tier to the top tier during his short spell.
 He played a total of 116 games and scored 20 goals in all competitions.